 how I paid off over $40,000 in debt

 In January of 2013, I decided I was SICK of being in debt.
 We were great with spending money, but not great at saving it up.
 I have decided to show you how we went from there to being debt free (besides our mortgage) and so much happier with more freedom and security.
-I know that this isn’t decor related, but I am hoping my success in this realm will help you too.
+Even though this isn’t decor related, I am hoping my success in this realm will help you too.
 I was listening to the book Big Magic* this morning and the author, Elizabeth Gilbert really discourages creatives from going into debt because it restricts you.
 She says

 Thanks to my upbringing, what I never had was debt, even when I was living on a shoestring, and I think that mattered.
 I think that made me feel free.”